Quick Navigation

 Layering it with thin care fresh is also an excellent method to use.

-This method is beneficial, especially if your rabbit is little older, as older rabbits frequently suffer from sore hocks.
+This method is beneficial, especially if your rabbit is a little older, as older rabbits frequently suffer from sore hocks.

 3) Put The Litter Box Underneath A Hay Rack